- July 26, 2022

 The alternative – Selling your business

 Second – you need to replace the income stream from the business.
 For each dollar you get from the sale, there would be tax to pay on the gain and then you could invest the rest and get say – 6% on your money?
-For every dollar you received on the sale, it might be 75 cents after tax and then it would produce 6% of that in income – A business sold for one million dollars cash will maybe produce $42,000 per year in replacement income.
+For every dollar you received on the sale, it might be 75 cents after tax and then it would produce 6% of that in income – A business sold for one million dollars cash may produce $42,000 per year in replacement income.

 Third – what about the perks?
 If you sell your business, you have to pay for everything you need out of your own money!
 Business meals, cell phones, vehicles and vacations all have to come out of the income from the investments, and now you have to pay tax on the income first!